Assassination of Julius Caesar: Ides of March

 On the Ides of March of 44 BC, conspirators and non-conspirators met at the Senate House of Pompey, located in the Theatre of Pompey, for the senate meeting.
 Usually, the senators would be meeting at the Roman Forum, but Caesar was financing a reconstruction of the forum and so the senators met in other venues throughout Rome, this being one of them.
 There were gladiatorial games underway at the Theatre, and Decimus Brutus, who owned a company of gladiators, stationed them in the Portico of Pompey, also located in the Theatre of Pompey.
-The gladiators could be useful to the conspirators: if a fight broke out to protect Caesar, the gladiators could intervene; if Caesar was killed but the conspirators became under attack, the gladiators could protect them; and since it was impossible to enter the Senate House without going through the Portico, the gladiators could block entrance to both if necessary.
+The gladiators could be useful to the conspirators: if a fight broke out to protect Caesar, the gladiators could intervene; if Caesar was killed but the conspirators came under attack, the gladiators could protect them; and since it was impossible to enter the Senate House without going through the Portico, the gladiators could block entrance to both if necessary.

 The senators waited for Caesar's arrival, but he did not come.
 The reason for this is that early that morning, Calpurnia, Caesar's wife, was awoken from a nightmare.
 She had dreamt that she was holding a murdered Caesar in her arms and mourning him.
 Other versions have Calpurnia dream that the front pediment of their house had collapsed and that Caesar had died; yet another shows Caesar's body streaming with blood.
 Calpurnia had no doubt heard Spurinna's warnings of great peril to Caesar's life, which helps explain her visions.
 Around 5 a.m., Calpurnia begged Caesar not to go to the senate meeting that day.
 After some hesitation, Caesar acquiesced.
 Although not superstitious, he knew that Spurinna and Calpurnia were involved in Roman politics, and decided to be cautious.
 Caesar sent Mark Antony to dismiss the Senate.
-When the conspirators heard of this dismissal, Decimus went to Caesar's home to try to talk him into coming to the Senate meeting.
+When the conspirators heard of this dismissal, Decimus Brutus went to Caesar's home to try to talk him into coming to the Senate meeting.
 "What do you say, Caesar?"
 Decimus said.
 "Will someone of your stature pay attention to a woman's dreams and the omens of foolish men?"
 Caesar eventually decided to go.

 Caesar was walking to the senate house when he caught sight of Spurinna.
 "Well, the Ides of March have come!"
 Caesar called out playfully.
-"Aye, the Ides have come," said Spurinna, "but they are not yet gone."
+"Aye, the Ides have come", said Spurinna, "but they are not yet gone".
 Mark Antony started to enter with Caesar, but was intercepted by one of the plotters (either Trebonius or Decimus Brutus) and detained outside.
 He remained there until after the assassination, at which point he fled.